-James Wade has acted on behalf of Arrol Architects as architect for a series of repairs to three important Georgian windows at St Alkmund’s, Shrewsbury, that were constructed in cast iron at nearby Coalbrookdale.
+James Wade has acted on behalf of Arrol Architects as architect for a series of repairs to three important Georgian windows at the Grade II* Listed St Alkmund’s, Shrewsbury, that were constructed in cast iron at nearby Coalbrookdale.

 Due to lack of maintenance during the twentieth century, water had penetrated between the castings, causing significant corrosion to the iron.
 Damage had also been caused to the surrounding stonework, due to the rust-jacking effect, including disruption of the parapets above the windows.
 Arrol Architects worked with Dorothea Restorations on the repairs to the window metalwork, as well as with Keith and Sue Brettle on the glazing repairs.